Loading...

 Standards & compliance context

-• Verify infection control and PPE expectations in line with facility policy and OSHA 1910.132 requirements for appropriate protective equipment.
+• Include infection control and PPE review aligned to facility policy and OSHA 1910.132 requirements where applicable.

 General regulatory context for orientation only — verify current requirements with counsel or the relevant agency before relying on this template for compliance.